Skip to content Skip to main navigation Report an accessibility issue

 Authentication or Appraisal

 Museum staff cannot provide object authentication or appraisal.
-However, information about authentication, appraisals, or caring for an object can be found on the Smithsonian Artifact Appraisal site or the Getty Research Institute’s Appraisals Research Guide.
+However, information about authentication, appraisals, or caring for an object can be found on the Smithsonian Appraisal site or the Getty Research Institute’s Appraisals Research Guide.

-What if I find an artifact?
+What if I find archaeological material?

-State and federal laws protect archaeological sites and artifacts discovered on public lands.
-It is both illegal and unethical to gather artifacts from these areas.
+If you find an item, leave it be.
+State and federal laws protect archaeological sites and material discovered on public lands.
+It is both illegal and unethical to gather material from these areas.

 Document and Report